privefl/bigstatsr/README.md

 ### Large datasets

-- [Computing the null space of a bigmatrix in R](https://stackoverflow.com/questions/46253537/computing-the-null-space-of-a-bigmatrix-in-r/) (works if one dimension is not too large)
+- [Computing the null space of a bigmatrix](https://stackoverflow.com/questions/46253537/computing-the-null-space-of-a-bigmatrix-in-r/) (works if one dimension is not too large)

 - [Rowwise matrix multiplication](https://stackoverflow.com/q/48879643/6103040)